Why does Plan International UK’s flagship campaign focus on girls?

 Child marriage, including early and forced marriage, is a violation of human rights that puts girls at risk of isolation and violence.
 It also poses health risks and often results in girls being taken out of school.
 Child marriage robs millions of girls around the world of a childhood and the right to make their own choices.
 It is caused by a combination of poverty, gender inequality and a lack of protection for children's rights.
 Read more about our work to end child marriage >

 What does Plan International UK mean by ‘quality education’?

-In recent years the number of girls enrolling in school has increased globally.
-However, in many countries the quality of education remains poor and as a result many children leave school lacking basic literacy and numeracy skills.
-A 'quality education' is one that is relevant to the needs, rights and aspirations of girls and boys.
-Learning should take place in safe, secure environments that are girl-friendly.
+In many countries the quality of education remains poor and as a result many children leave school lacking basic literacy and numeracy skills.
+A ‘quality education’ is one that takes place in a safe environment, that is girl-friendly and tailored to the relevant needs and rights of girls and boys.
 Teaching and schools need to be free from gender bias and should promote gender equality.
-More on girls' education.
+Read more about our work on education >

 What does Plan International UK mean by ‘participation’?

 'Participation' means ensuring that girls' voices are heard and acknowledged in social, economic and political spheres.
 At the moment, girls in many societies have 'no voice that counts' in decision-making processes.
 We must empower them to speak, participate and challenge and to break the cycle of poverty through addressing the barriers that hold them back.
 This doesn't simply mean focusing on individual girls but on changing society as a whole.